Stay up-to date with NEET News

 - Telugu - only in Andhra Pradesh and Telangana

-To correct any mistakes made in the application form, candidates can use the NEET correction window that will be made available by NTA after NEET 2021 registrations close.
+To correct any mistakes made in the application form, candidates can use the NEET correction window that will be made available by NTA after NEET 2022 registrations close.
 Changes and corrections will be allowed through NEET candidate login.
-The correction window of NEET 2021 exam is a one time facility
+The correction window of the NEET 2022 exam will be a one-time facility

 NEET Application Statistics over the past years